 Categories is a great game for when it’s too dark to see things outside of the vehicle.
 You can’t play I Spy if no one can spy anything!

-The person starting the game will pick a category.
+The first player starts the game by picking a category.
 Every person in the car has to name someone in the category (including the person who chose it) until someone can’t think of something.
 When someone pauses or gives up, they’re “out” and the game continues until there’s a winner.
+Then, simply start over again with the next person.
 Popular categories include:

 - Types of fruit